Mathematical Foundations of Regression Methods for the approximation of the Forward Initial Margin: Introduction

 \section{Introduction}

 Initial margin (IM) has become a topic of high relevance for the financial industry in recent years.
 The relevance stems from its wide implications to the way business will be conducted in the financial industry and in addition, for the need of approximation methods to calculate it.

-The exchange of initial margin is not new in the financial industry, however, after regulations passed in 2016 by Financial Regulatory Authorities \cite{BCBS}, a wider set of financial institutions are required to post significant amounts of initial margin to each other.
+We refer to initial margin as a collateral posted and/or received in the context of OTC transactions.
+Its main purpose is to reduce future exposure in the event of a counterparty default.
+It differs from \emph{variation} margin as:

+\begin{itemize} \item It is meant to cover losses over a certain time horizon, called Margin Period of Risk (MPOR) and often assumed to be 1 week or more; \item It is a \emph{segregated} amount, that must be held into a third-party account (such that of a custodian bank) and cannot be pledged as offset to any other liability. \end{itemize}

 The initial margin amount is calculated at the netting set level following a set of rules depending on whether the trade has been done bilaterally \cite{ISDA-SIMM} or facing a Clearing House \cite{Henrard}.
 The calculation is performed on a daily basis and carried on throughout the life of the trade.

-Since each netting set consumes initial margin throughout its entire life, financial institutions need resources to fund this amount in the future, given that the margin received from its counterparty cannot be rehypothecated.
-To estimate the total need for funds, each counterparty needs to perform a forecast of the initial margin amount up to the time to maturity of the netting set.
+Since each netting set consumes initial margin throughout its entire life, financial institutions need resources to fund this amount in the future, given that the initial margin received from its counterparty cannot be rehypothecated.
+To estimate the total need for funds, each counterparty needs to perform a forecast of the initial margin amount up to the time to maturity of the netting set, this forecast of initial margin consumption is denoted as \textit{forward initial margin}.

-Forecasting the total forward initial margin amount is a computationally challenging problem.
-An exact initial margin calculation requires a full implementation of a nested Monte Carlo simulation, which is computationally onerous given the real-time demand for the IM numbers as part of day-to-day business activities.